48 Hours in Jxn

 In the historic Fondren District, snap a photo in front of Scott Allen's "Together We Are Fondren” murals, located behind Fondren Village shopping center.
 Then, slide over to the barbecue and brew-centric The Pig & Pint.

-After some Instagram-worthy mural selfies, grab Happy Hour drinks at Historic Belhaven’s The Manship, Elvie’s (both with impressive light fare and cocktail menus inspired by Southern favorites with a cozy atmosphere) or Fertile Ground Beer Co. (located at Jackson's ever-popular hotspot, Belhaven Town Center).
-If you’re looking to extend the rest of your evening eats, Lou’s Full-Serv serves up "Southern-rooted," elevated plates and cocktails in a rustic setting.
+After some Instagram-worthy mural selfies, grab Happy Hour drinks at Historic Belhaven’s The Manship, Elvie’s or Pulito (all three with impressive light fare and cocktail menus inspired by Southern favorites with a cozy atmosphere) or Fertile Ground Beer Co. (located at Jackson's ever-popular hotspot, Belhaven Town Center).

 the Woolworth counter recreation